Jameskmonger/iterableobject/README.md

 > Helmet of the Gods: An impressive helmet, believed to have come from another realm.

 > Steel Shoes: A pair of heavy steel shoes.
 They glisten in the sunlight.

+## Development

+You can execute the tests for this project by running `npm test`.

+[isiterable](https://github.com/Jameskmonger/isiterable) and [object-equal](https://github.com/intesso/object-equal) have been used to make testing easier.